AzraiHasan/rn_xolas_oms/project_info/UI_test.md

 - Check photos are displayed correctly in the gallery - PASSED

-6. Test photo deletion - FAILED
+6. Test photo deletion - PASSED

-- In issue details, tap the X on a photo - FAILED
+- In issue details, tap the X on a photo - PASSED
-- Confirm photo removal prompt -PENDING
+- Confirm photo removal prompt -PASSED
-- Verify photo is removed from the gallery - PENDING
+- Verify photo is removed from the gallery - PASSED

-7. Test issue deletion - PENDING
+7. Test issue deletion - PASSED

-- In issue details, tap "Delete Issue"
+- In issue details, tap "Delete Issue" - PASSED
-- Confirm deletion prompt
+- Confirm deletion prompt - PASSED
-- Verify redirect to dashboard
+- Verify redirect to dashboard - PASSED
-- Confirm issue is removed from dashboard statistics
+- Confirm issue is removed from dashboard statistics - PASSED
-- Navigate to Issues tab and verify issue no longer appears
+- Navigate to Issues tab and verify issue no longer appears - PASSED

 8. Test offline persistence - PENDING